shubhankarb09/labelapi/README.md

 A FastAPI-based microservice that receives Instagram caption and returns the labels and their corresponding probabilities.
 The microservice calls a dummy model which returns the labels and probabilities.

-## Accessing the microservice for testing purposes
+## Accessing the microservice
 The microservice has been hosted using Azure Container Instances and can be accessed at: http://instagramlabel.dteufrare2fvaqa4.germanywestcentral.azurecontainer.io/docs

+Its functionality can be checked by following the link and clicking on the dropdown "POST /predict-topic" and then on "Try it out".
+The request body can be changed and executed.

 ## Setup
 1. Clone the repository.
 2. Install dependencies:
-'''bash
 pip install -r requirements.txt

 ## Structure